sumanthreddy0127/saml-sso-example/README.md

-# Keycloak SAML 2.0 SSO Demo
+# SAML 2.0 SSO Demo

 The primary goal of this project is to establish SAML authentication system using Keycloak.
 This will involve configuring two Keycloak instances: one as the Identity Provider (IdP) and the other as the Service Provider (SP).